 First things first, keep those nerves in check.
-We know how exciting/terrifying the whole thing is, but too much anxiety and you’ll be jumping off the bed as soon as the gel touches your belly (it’s very cold).
+We know how exciting/terrifying the whole thing is that you'll finally find out an estimated date of delivery, but too much anxiety and you’ll be jumping off the bed as soon as the gel touches your belly (it’s very cold).

 Where do you go for your 12-week scan?

 You will get a hospital appointment with a sonographer for your scan by letter.
-On the letter, there will be instructions on where to go and what is required.
+In the letter, there will be instructions on where to go and what is required.

 How long will the scan take?